 Ionic Framework vs React Native

-Developers should learn Ionic when they need to build cross-platform mobile or progressive web apps (PWAs) quickly without mastering native iOS/Android development meets react native is widely used in the industry and worth learning.
+Developers should learn Ionic when they need to build cross-platform mobile or progressive web apps (PWAs) quickly without mastering native iOS/Android development meets use react native when you need to develop cross-platform mobile apps quickly with a single codebase, particularly for teams already skilled in react and javascript, as seen in startups like discord for their mobile clients.
 Here's our take.

 Ionic Framework